dawn-infra-labs/dawn-secure-transport/architecture/data-flow.md

 - The encrypted payload
 - The next hop address
-- A per-hop decryption key
+- A per‑hop decryption key

 No hop can see both source and destination.